 The Tortoise & Hare Trail Runs are part of the FLRC Trail Circuit, and results are included in the annual Pebblehead/Stonehead/Boulderhead rankings.

 The races are held at Buttermilk Falls State Park, at 106 E Buttermilk Falls Road, Ithaca, NY 14850.
 Both races start at the Larch Meadow.
 The 1 mile fun run finishes on the ballfield, whereas the 10K+ finishes near the playground across the road from the ballfield.
-Parking is available, but be prepared to pay the $7 daily entrance fee.
-This is important—park personnel will ticket cars parked illegally!
+Parking is available, but be prepared to pay the $8 daily entrance fee unless you have an Empire Pass.
+This is important — park personnel will ticket cars parked illegally!
 It is possible to park for free less than half a mile away at the little mall on Route 13 northeast of the park.

 The 10K+ race starts at 9:00 AM.
-The untimed 1 mile starts at 9:05 AM.
-Please arrive at least 30 minutes prior to your race to pick up your bib number.
+The untimed 1 Mile Fun Run starts at 9:05 AM.
+Please arrive at least 30 minutes prior to your race to pick up your bib.

-Online pre-registration (click “Register Now!” at the top of this page) is strongly encouraged and is open until 6 PM the night before the race.
+Online pre-registration is strongly encouraged and is open until 6 PM the night before the race.
 You may also download a paper registration form.
 The race is limited to 250 participants.
 Day-of-race registration closes at 8:30 AM.

 10K+: $15 for pre-registration, $20 for day-of-race registration.
-1 mile fun run: Free.
 FLRC members may deduct $5 only when pre-registering.
 No day-of-race discounts!
 Runners 18 and under may pre-register for free or register on the day of race for $10.

 - Look for ribbons marking the trail or you’ll end up off course!
 As with all trail runs, it’s on you to pay attention.